 This inventory control system is easy to implement and requires minimal information.
 However, your stock levels will rarely be up to date, leading to delays and increased write-offs.
 It also relies on inventory audits rather than an automated system that updates in real-time.

 Perpetual inventory systems update your stock in real-time when a transaction happens or new stock is received through technology solutions.
 Around 72% of all retailers plan to adopt real-time visibility in their supply chain using automation, sensors, and analytics.
 It allows you to easily implement inventory management techniques like Economic Order Quantity (EOQ).
 EOQ makes sure inventory meets demands while minimizing holding and storage costs.

 Perpetual systems give you better visibility on your inventory than periodic systems.
-And it lowers the cost and time spent on physical inventory counts.
+These types of inventory control system functions lower the cost and time spent on physical inventory counts.